Alimir/wp-ulike/readme.txt

 Elementor is the #1 WordPress page builder.
 In the new version of the WP ULike PRO plugin, we fully support this page builder and have a variety of widgets & controllers that make life much easier for you.
 Just drag your desired widget and drop it in your Elementor sections, customize as you go and enjoy your like and dislike buttons on your contents.

+= Easy WordPress login and registration forms [PRO] = Not happy with the default WordPress login and registration pages?
+In WP ULike Pro, We provide you with more control and flexibility over your WordPress default forms.
+It redefines what a login and registration plugin be able to do with fast AJAX requests & easy made templates.

 = Boost Your SEO by Using Our Schema Markup Generator [PRO] = Schema markup is a form of data structure and helps Search Engine to have a better understanding of content.
 The Process for adding these schemas to your webpage is quite messy and confusing.
 Because of that, WP ULike Pro adds a Metabox to your posts so you can easily generate your custom rich snippets.